TopBiketoursPortugal/TopBikeToursPortugal/content/tours/minho-walking-hiking-holiday-in-the-north-of-portugal.md

       lat: "1"
       lng: "1"
   - day: "7"
-    description: Starting your day to the last destination of this journey, and as the walk continues, the last monument of Viana city will be seen, cross the bridge Eiffel and be embrace by the Lima river.
+    description: "Viana do Castelo – Ponte de Lima: 20 km or (26 km to the City center); optional transfer and loop root (17km) Starting your day to the last destination of this journey, and as the walk continues, the last monument of Viana city will be seen, cross the bridge Eiffel and be embrace by the Lima river.
 This 19km walk will be made in stone pavement or paved roads.
 The major part of this day will be felt in the pure air surround by the forests presents in the Ecovia of Lima River.
 Arriving to the last destination of this journey in the North of Portugal, Ponte de Lima, a city recognized as world heritage, will give you the sensation of what the north represents.
 It's considered the oldest villa in Portugal founded in the year of 1125.
 The best highlight of this villa is the famous Lima bridge built by the romans during the I century with a beautiful history behind it.
 In terms of gastronomy, you can taste the famous Vinho Verde, and to eat you can have lamprey rice and also the sarrabulho rice.
+In this last walk you have the option of a transfer to Ponte de Lima.
+Here the hike will start in the center of the village, which as lots of places to explore.
+The walking proceeds through the pure air within the forests presents in the Ecovia of Lima River.
+Your accommodations will be near the Bertiandos Lagoons where there are several marked walking areas that are in the route provided by us.
+NOTE: If you don’t choose the transfer at this day, you might consider an extra night in this area. "
-    title: "Day 7: Viana do Castelo – Ponte de Lima: 19 km or (26 km to the City center)"
+    title: "Day 7: Viana do Castelo – Ponte de Lima: 20 km or (26 km to the City center); optional transfer and loop root (17km)"
     location:
       lat: "1"
       lng: "1"